leszkolukasz/servlet-container/README.md

 ### Multithread support

 The server supports concurrent handling of multiple clients at once.
-Each client will be handled by seperate thread from ThreadPool.
-Default pool size is 4 and can be changed in `Main` function.
+Each client will be handled by separate thread from ThreadPool.
+The default pool size is 4 and can be changed in `Main` function.

 ### HttpServlet